2025 Watchlist

 Position: Oppose

-Latest Action: Introduced in the Senate
+Latest Action: Passed Senate

 HJR 49: Introduces an amendment to the Tennessee Constitution that removes right to bail in certain cases